logsearch/logsearch-website/blog/_posts/2015-08-06-snapshots-with-bosh-and-logsearch.md

 ![blog-img](/blog/uploads/2015-08-06-snapshots-with-bosh-and-logsearch/perform-restore-2.png)

-After the restoring proccess is complete and the Elasticsearch cluster balances the new restored indexes and shards, logsearch should have all the previos logs.
+After the restoring proccess is complete and the Elasticsearch cluster balances the new restored indexes and shards, logsearch should have all the previous logs.